-Bible I need to open it again because when I was reading there was something I hadn't really noticed before but but it's stuck me just as I was reading it earlier and in verse 28 I don't think I've got on any of my slides do I let me just check there we go I do as I was reading it I hadn't noticed this when I was studying but I noticed it while I was reading it and these words here Martha tells her sister the teachers here he's calling for you anybody here who's maybe not yet a Christian anyone at home who's maybe not a Christian these are the words I want to leave you with the teachers here he's calling for you
+Because when I was reading, there was something I hadn't really noticed before.
+But it stuck with me just as I was reading it earlier.
+In verse 28, I don't think I've got it on any of my slides.
+Do I?
+Let me just check.
+There we go.
+I do.
+As I was reading it, I hadn't noticed this when I was studying, but I noticed it while I was reading it.
+These words here, Martha tells her sister, the teacher here is calling for you.
+Anybody here who's maybe not yet a Christian, anyone at home who's maybe not yet a Christian, these are the words I want to leave you with.
+The teacher here, he's calling for you.